 When Betty is not forecasting weather, you might find her in the kitchen whipping up a sweet potato pie or running around South Florida trying to keep up with her husband and two sons.

-The weather remains dry across South Florida Wednesday night.
-Miami-Dade and Broward counties can expect scattered clouds and light, southwest winds overnight with temperatures forecast to dip to the mid 70s.
+The weekend starts on a nice note for South Florida as less humid air takes hold.
+Miami-Dade and Broward counties can expect scattered clouds Friday night and east-northeast winds with temperatures dropping to the mid 70s overnight.